Knightsbridge reports net income of $10.7 million and earnings per share of $0.35 for the first quarter of 2014.

-- Knightsbridge reports EBITDA from continuing operations of $3.3 million and EBITDA from continuing operations per share of $0.13 for the first quarter of 2013.
+Knightsbridge reports EBITDA of $14.1 million and EBITDA per share of $0.46 for the first quarter of 2014.

-The Company reports a net loss from continuing operations (i.e. the Capesize vessels) of $0.4 million and a loss per share from continuing operations of $0.02 for the first quarter compared with net income from continuing operations of $1.3 million and earnings per share from continuing operations of $0.05 for the preceding quarter.
-The decrease in net income is primarily attributable to a decrease in vessel earnings.
-The average daily time charter equivalent (“TCE”) earned by the Company’s Capesize vessels in the first quarter was $17,900 compared with $22,700 in the preceding quarter.
-In May 2013, the Company has an average cash breakeven rate for its Capesize vessels of $8,900 per vessel per day.
+The Company reports net income of $10.7 million and earnings per share of $0.35 for the first quarter compared with net income of $3.5 million and earnings per share of $0.12 for the preceding quarter.
+Net income in the first quarter includes $9.7 million, which was received as partial settlement for a claim for damages and unpaid charter hire.
+The average daily time charter equivalent (“TCE”) earned by the Capesize vessels in the first quarter was $25,200 compared with $28,600 in the preceding quarter.
+In May 2014, the Company estimates an average cash cost breakeven rate for the remainder of 2014 on a TCE basis for its Capesize vessels of $13,000 per vessel per day.

-Cash and cash equivalents decreased by $15.9 million in the quarter.
-The Company generated cash from operating activities of $3.4 million, received $4.4 million as a deposit on the sale of the Mayfair, paid $15.4 million in installments on the two newbuilding contracts, used $4.0 million to repay loan facilities and paid $4.3 million in distributions to shareholders.
+Cash and cash equivalents increased by $9.2 million in the first quarter.
+The Company generated cash from operating activities of $14.7 million, paid $0.2 million in respect of its newbuildings and paid $5.3 million to shareholders.

 THE DRY BULK MARKET